greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpinitstandby.html.md

 # gpinitstandby

-Adds and/or initializes a standby coordinator host for a Greenplum Database system.
+Adds and/or initializes a standby master host for a Greenplum Database system.

 ## <a id="section2"></a>Synopsis